 Blog

-To help you tackle these two behemoth essays, we at mbaMission have identified the top questions asked by candidates applying to these business schools.
+To help you write these essays, we at mbaMission have identified the top questions that candidates applying to these business schools tend to ask us.
 We hope our ideas will provide food for thought and help you kick-start your HBS and Stanford GSB essays.

 “Which one should I write first?”

-If you are applying to both of these schools, you might be wondering whether writing the HBS essay first would be easier or whether starting with the GSB essay would be better.
+If you are applying to both HBS and the Stanford GSB, you might be wondering whether writing the HBS essays first would be easier or whether starting with the Stanford GSB essay would be the better option.
 The answer is that neither will necessarily be easier than the other, so you can begin with either one.
-Try starting with the essay that you find more instinctive to write.
-Because the GSB essay question is more defined, many applicants find it easier to start with.
-That said, some candidates already have a topic in mind for their HBS essay and therefore might find that one easier to work on first.
-Whichever one you choose to begin with, the important thing is just to start writing!
+Try starting with an essay that you find more instinctive to write.
+Because the new HBS essay questions are more defined and shorter, many applicants might find them less challenging to start with.
+That said, some candidates already have a topic in mind for their Stanford GSB essay and therefore might find that one easier to work on first.
+Whichever one you choose, the important thing is just to start writing!

 “How long should the essays be?”

-The GSB admissions committee suggests writing no more than 650 words for Essay A (“What matters most to you, and why?”) and no more than 400 words for Essay B (“Why Stanford?”).
-The total word count of both essays combined cannot be more than 1,050 words.
-Although you might be tempted to write more than 650 words for Essay A, doing so could be detrimental to your Essay B. In our experience, 400 words is sufficiently long to allow you to respond to the Essay B prompt, so we recommend sticking close to the suggested word count for each essay.
+As for the Stanford GSB’s essays, the school’s admissions committee suggests writing no more than 650 words for Essay A (“What matters most to you, and why?”) and no more than 350 words for Essay B (“Why Stanford?”).
+The total word count for both essays combined cannot exceed 1,000 words.
+Although you might be tempted to write more than 650 words for Essay A, doing so could be detrimental to your Essay B. In our experience, 350 words is already a tight space in which to respond to the Essay B prompt, so we recommend sticking close to the suggested word count for each essay.

 “Should the essays be personal, professional, or a mix of the two?”

 Yes, yes, and yes.
-We have seen successful essays that use a mix of personal and professional stories, as well as successful essays that use only personal or only professional stories.
+We have seen successful HBS and Stanford GSB essays that use a mix of personal and professional stories, successful essays that use only personal stories, and successful essays that use only professional stories.
 The admissions committee is not looking for a specific mix.
 They are looking to learn more about you.
 So whatever stories you choose, just make sure that they are woven into your narrative coherently and compellingly.

-“Are the GSB optional short-answer questions really optional?”
+“Is the Stanford GSB’s optional short-answer question really optional?”

-Generally speaking, you will not be penalized for skipping questions marked as “optional.”
-That said, optional questions provide an opportunity for you to share stories or additional context that you might not have been able to fit into your two required GSB essays.
-For example, we encourage you to answer one key optional short-answer question in particular: “Think about times you’ve created a positive impact, whether in professional, extracurricular, academic, or other settings.
+Generally speaking, you will not be penalized for skipping any question that is marked as “optional.”
+That said, optional questions provide an opportunity for you to share stories or additional context that you might not have been able to fit into your two required essays.
+So, we encourage you to answer the school’s optional short-answer question: “Think about a time in the last few years when you’ve created a positive impact, whether in professional, extracurricular, academic, or other settings.
 What was your impact?
 What made it significant to you or to others?”
-Seize this chance to share more of your achievements!
+You can share up to three examples, so seize this chance to share more of your achievements!

 Upcoming Events